-Baixo, or Central Lisbon is surrounded by two hills: Alfama and Barrio Alta.
-Both are accessible via uphill walks, or of various combinations of streetcars, trams, funiculars and elevators.
+Baixo or Central Lisbon is surrounded by two hills: Alfama and Barrio Alta.
+Both are accessible via uphill walks, or with various combinations of streetcars, trams, funiculars, and elevators.
 And, while Baixo is aligned on a well-planned grid with wide streets and boulevards lined with large, typically Neo-Classical buildings and portrays a rather staid atmosphere that is crowded during the day, but quiet at night, its neighbors are just the opposite.
-They have narrow, winding, cobblestone streets that are difficult to navigate, lined with small, inconsistently designed buildings from various stages. and are younger and much more edgy.
+They have narrow, winding, cobblestone streets that are difficult to navigate, lined with small, inconsistently designed buildings from various stages. and are younger and edgier.
 They also both come alive at night.

 Alfama, which was the only neighborhood to escape the earthquake, the fires and the flood unscathed, is the oldest neighborhood in the city, and was built and fortified with a hilltop castle by the Moors.
-An originally affluent quarter, it began losing its prestige to more westerly neighborhoods in the Middle Ages and fell into disrepute, as home of fisherman, paupers, bars and brothels.
-The hill is crowned by the 850 year-old Castelo de Sao George—originally a fortress, then transformed into a palace of kings.
+An originally affluent quarter, it began losing its prestige to more westerly neighborhoods in the Middle Ages and fell into disrepute, as the home of fishermen, paupers, bars, and brothels.
+The hill is crowned by the 850-year-old Castelo de Sao George—originally a fortress, then transformed into a palace of kings.
 Although it fell into disrepair, it has since been restored to highlight the battlements and the views.